ttsiodras/grlib-gpl/README.md

     testbench.vhd:126:6:@1167615ns:(assertion failure): *** IU in error mode, simulation halted ***

-I now have an optimal workflow to test my ZestSC1 work via GHDL before I do anything on the real board.
+So I now have an optimal workflow to test my ZestSC1 work via GHDL *before* I do anything on the real board.

-**UPDATE**: I learned a lot - GHDL was key.
-I got my ZestSC1 + AHBRAM (BlockRAM) to this point:
+**UPDATE**: Concluded for this weekend.
+I learned a lot - making GHDL work was key.
+In the end, I setup AHBRAM (BlockRAM) for my ZestSC1 (figuring out SRAM turned out to be more difficult than I expected, due to tri-states) - and ended up on this point:

     $ cd grlib-gpl/designs/leon3-zestsc1-xc3s1000
     $ make  -f Makefile.ttsiod-ghdl